ftodoric/cgl-svelte/README.md

 # Conway's Game of Life

 This is a simple implementation of the Conway's Game of Life.
-The app is built using [SvelteKit](https://kit.svelte.dev/).
+App is built using [SvelteKit](https://kit.svelte.dev/).

 ## Developing